History of Jewelry 1060S 1400S

 READ

-History of Coin Jewelry
+History Of Ireland Jewelry

 Jewelers also used casting, carving, and engraving to shape metals into different forms, creating beautiful pendants, rings, brooches, and other adornments.
 The use of these various materials and techniques resulted in jewelry pieces that showcased the skill and artistry of medieval craftsmen while also reflecting the aesthetic preferences of the time.